 - Identify the mechanisms through which physical exercise stimulates neuroplasticity and brain health.

-- Identify the efficacy of physical exercise in management of major depression, cognitive decline of aging and schizophrenia
+- Discuss the efficacy of physical exercise in management of major depression, cognitive decline of aging and schizophrenia.

-- Participants will be able to list steps to support people in actively setting goals, evaluating response and refining goals to achieve sustained lifestyle behavior change.
+- Develop strategies to support people in iteratively setting goals, evaluating response and refining goals to achieve sustained lifestyle behavior change.

 CME/CNE/CE: 1.0 | CPE: 0.0